solid/solid/proposals/auth-webid-oidc.md

 **Step 1:** Look in the ID Token for the `webid` claim.
-This claim is added to the set of [OpenID Connect ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) claims by this WebID+OIDC spec.
+This claim is added to the set of [OpenID Connect ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) claims by this WebID-OIDC spec.
 (Note that the set of ID Token claims is extensible, by design, as explained in the OIDC Core spec.)
 If the `webid` claim is present in the ID Token, its contents should be used as the WebID URI by the Relying Party, instead of the traditional `sub` (subject identifier) claim.